7 min read

 Why Are CERTs Essential at the Local-Level?

-In recent memory, wildfires were ravaging California as Hurricane Ida rolled through the east coast.
-Towns and cities will need to analyze which natural disaster types pose the biggest threat to their community, and create a citizen emergency response training program to educate CERT members.
+In recent memory, wildfires were ravaging both California and Canada as Hurricane Ida rolled through the east coast.
+Due to disasters like these, towns and cities will need to analyze which natural disaster types pose the biggest threat to their community, and create a citizen emergency response training program to educate CERT members in their region.

 How to Recruit CERT Members?